What is a Business Term Loan?

 The “term” in a “business term loan” is set repayment term length of one to five years.
 The maximum loan amount you can secure with a term loan is up to $500K with typical interest rates of 7% to 30% in as quickly as two business days.

 In simple words, you can use a business term loan for, oh, just about anything from financing a specific project to purchase new equipment or hire workforce and much more!

 If you’re in business for some time and have a good credit score and generating revenue, you’re a solid contender of a traditional term loan.
-Not all business term loans are the same, nevertheless, the term length, loan size and interest rates is depends on your business revenues and credit rating.
+Not all business term loans are the same, nevertheless, the term length, loan size, and interest rates depend on your business revenues and credit rating.

 Requirements for Business Term Loans

 Business term loans are traditionally a bank product that involves a longer application process with a lot of paperwork.
 With the advancement in the lending industry, various online lenders have emerged, like Lending Club and Funding Circle that are offering business term loans at reasonable rates via quick online applications and process.